brucezztong/ZZTong-Prefabs/README.txt

 for how to include these POIs.
 I need to know specifics.
 Sometimes an Overhaul Mod needs to change the POIs and sometimes they don't.
 Sometimes an Overhaul Mod knows how to find content in a modlet, and sometimes it doesn't.

+Some Overhaul Mods choose to embed this modlet, or portions of this modlet, in their own distributions.
+I cannot predict the possible collisions and ramifications.
+I also cannot force overhaul modders to update to my latest versions of POIs.

 POI NOTES: